rjewls/white-site/cloning-system/README.md

 ## 🎉 Success Indicators

 Your clone is ready when:
-- ✅ Development server runs without errors
+- ✅ Development server runs without errors (`npm run dev`)
-- ✅ Admin panel is accessible
+- ✅ Admin panel is accessible at `/admin`
-- ✅ Products can be added/edited
+- ✅ Products can be added/edited through admin
-- ✅ Orders are saved to database
+- ✅ Orders are saved to your Supabase database
-- ✅ Noest Express integration works
+- ✅ Custom branding and colors appear
-- ✅ Site loads on production URL
+- ✅ Site builds and deploys successfully

 ---

-**Happy Cloning! 🚀**
+**Happy Manual Cloning! 🚀**

-*Each clone is completely independent and ready for customization.*
+*Each clone is completely independent and ready for your custom branding.*